 Both raised and in-ground beds can produce a beautiful edible garden.
 If you’re good with a drill and want to DIY a raised box, that’s a great option.
 If you’d like to stick with the ground you have, an in-ground garden is just as good.

 If you already have a dedicated garden space, great!
-You can skip to the next step for preparing the soil.
+You can skip to the next step.
 Otherwise, you may need to get rid of an area of turfgrass to make way for your edible garden.
+You have three options for removing a lawn:

-- Herbicide will kill grass in a week, but there may be chemical residue which isn’t ideal for growing things that will go in your mouth.
+- Herbicide: Herbicide will kill grass in a week, but there may be chemical residue which isn’t ideal for growing things you plan to consume.

-- You can cut and remove sod with a sod cutter.
-After removal, you have two options:
+- Remove sod: You can cut and remove sod with a sod cutter.
+After removal, you can cover the soil with a layer of newspapers and compost or till the area.

-- Sheet mulching or “lasagna gardening” is one of the easiest ways to go from lawn to garden.
-You’ll cut the grass extremely short and cover it with cardboard or newspaper, then a layer of mulch.
-You can cut holes in the cardboard or newspaper to add plants or just wait for that layer to decompose.
+- Sheet mulch: Sheet mulching or “lasagna gardening” is one of the easiest ways to go from lawn to garden.
+Cut your grass short and cover it with cardboard or newspaper, then a layer of mulch.
+You can cut holes in the cardboard or newspaper to add plants or just wait for the layer to decompose.

 Quality soil will make your plants grow faster, bounce back easier, and taste better.
-If you don’t have top-grade soil already, don’t worry — there are ways to amend your soil to make it the best possible home for your plants.
+If you don’t have top-grade soil already, don’t worry–you can amend your soil to make it the best home for your plants.

 If you’re using a raised garden bed, you won’t need to worry about amending your existing soil.
-Choose a rich potting soil and add compost a few times a year to keep it as nutritious as possible.
+Choose a rich potting soil and add compost a few times a year to keep it nutritious.
+The first step to prepping your soil is understanding what kind of soil you have using a soil test.

 Soil amendments fall into two categories: organic and inorganic: